-Humans have the most complex array of facial musculature in all the animal kingdom, and correspondingly the most elaborate and subtle mechanisms for controlling those muscles.
-Facial expression has evolved as one of our most important social skills, and our ability to both recognize and communicate our feelings through often tiny facial movements is unparalleled, and is of enormous, irreplaceable value in strengthening our social bonds.
+Humans have the most complex array of facial musculature in all the animal kingdoms, and correspondingly the most elaborate and subtle mechanisms for controlling those muscles.
+The facial expression has evolved as one of our most important social skills, and our ability to both recognize and communicate our feelings through often tiny facial movements is unparalleled, and is of enormous, irreplaceable value in strengthening our social bonds.

 The use of osteotomy techniques is an effective way to ensure a successful outcome when surgically correcting posttraumatic nasal deviations.
 The right technique will depend on your unique situation.
 In general, perforating osteotomies will preserve more soft tissue support than linear osteotomies.
 Sequential osteotomies, occasionally combined with intermediate osteotomies, are useful in straightening an extremely deviated nasal pyramid.

-Three-dimensional facial analysis has many possible applications for the facial plastic and reconstructive surgeon.
-The system can be used to evaluate the facial contour of any population of patients, and it may be used to compare pre- and postoperative results as well as other aesthetic variables associated with facial plastic surgery.
+Three-dimensional facial analysis has many possible applications for facial plastic and reconstructive surgeon.
+The system can be used to evaluate the facial contour of any population of patients, and it may be used to compare pre-and postoperative results as well as other aesthetic variables associated with facial plastic surgery.

 Otoplasty is a challenging procedure.
 This article discusses the ways in which the surgical techniques used in otoplasty can be creatively combined to address the specific problems experienced by each individual patient.
 Combining these techniques based on the unique needs of the patient is the most effective way to achieve a natural and symmetrical appearance.